yichunzhao/jpa-cache-spring/README.md

 #### Path-resource Sematics

 Each path is interpreted as a Spring resource.
-Folders,  resources and test resources are projected to the class path root, which can be referred by keyword *classpath:* or *'/'*, fx: "classpath:data.sql" or "/schema.sql".
-A plain path without keywords, like "xyz-test.sql" is referred to the package path that the class is defined.
+Resource folders,   resources and test resources are projected to the class path root, which can be referred by keyword *classpath:* or *'/'*, fx: "classpath:data.sql" or "/schema.sql".
+A plain path without keywords, like "xyz-test.sql" is referred to the package path that the class is defined, so you need to watch out here, when you use a plain path without keywords, then putting your test DDL along with the test classes in the same package.

+### Github actions

+Github ofers cloud-based CI and CD tools.
+It is referred Github-actions.
+It is quite easy to build with a min efforts.

+Github actions is a event driven CI and CD tool.
+A event, push to master or pull request to master, may trigger corresponding Github actions, fx: a pull-request to master may trigger a maven build.
+Gitbub actions offers many pre-defined actions in the market place, so you may re-used them without rewritting all by yourself.